enpitsuLin/enpitsulin.xyz-nuxt/content/the-time-machine.md

   - writings
   - book
   - reflection
-execrpt: The Time Traveller (for so it will be convenient to speak of him) was expounding a recondite matter to us.
+description: The Time Traveller (for so it will be convenient to speak of him) was expounding a recondite matter to us.
 His pale grey eyes shone and twinkled, and his usually pale face was flushed and animated...
 ---

 # The Time Machine by H. G. Wells